-Chinese New Year is the most important celebration in the country.
+Lunar New Year is the most important celebration in China and venerated across other Asian cultures as well, a fact that often goes missing in western interpretations of the event.
 Lasting for 15 days, the festival is packed with culture, well-wishes, and plenty of good food.

-If you’re planning to visit China during the Lunar New Year, here’s a glimpse into the traditions and customs of the festival, and some advice on how to prepare for and celebrate the holiday.
+If you’re curious about the Lunar New year, here’s a glimpse into the traditions and customs of the festival, and some advice on how to prepare for and celebrate the holiday.

 Chinese New Year is the annual celebration of spring that consists of two weeks of festivities, with most activities taking place on New Year’s Eve, New Year’s Day, and during the Lantern Festival (the closing day of celebrations).

-The date of Chinese New Year changes every year, as it is based on the lunar calendar (for 2018, New Year’s Day falls on February 16th).
+The date of Chinese New Year changes every year, as it is based on the lunar calendar (for 2021, New Year’s Day falls on February 12th).
 While the Western Gregorian calendar is based on the Earth’s orbit around the sun, the date of Chinese New Year is determined by the moon’s orbit around the Earth.
 Chinese New Year always falls on the second new moon after the winter solstice.
 Thus, Chinese New Year is sometimes referred to as the Lunar New Year or the Spring Festival.
-Each lunar year also has a corresponding animal from the Chinese Zodiac (2018 will be the Year of the Dog).
+Each lunar year also has a corresponding animal from the Chinese Zodiac (2021 will be the Year of the Ox).

 The two main objectives of the festival are to celebrate a year of hard work and wish for a lucky and prosperous year ahead.
 It is widely believed that a good start to the year will lead to a lucky year and, therefore, what you choose to do on the first day of the lunar year affects your luck for the rest of the year.